epasveer/seer/src/resources/help/BasicStructVisualizer.md

-## OldStruct Visualizer
+## Basic Struct Visualizer

 ### Introduction

 The Struct Visualizer shows the contents of C/C++ structs and classes in a tree view.
-This is the old implementation.
-The new implementation has features this old one doesn't.
+It is read-only and doesn't follow pointers.
+Use the regular Struct Visualizer for that.

 For each variable of the struct, Seer shows these two columns: